ARMmbed/mbed-os-5-docs/docs/dev_tools/adding_exporters.md

 A plugin that would like to be tested by CI may implement the `build` method.

-This method should run after `generate` on an object that inherits from `Exporter`.
+This method runs after `generate` on an object that inherits from `Exporter`.
 It is responsible for invoking the build tools that the IDE or toolchain needs when a user instructs it to compile.

 ## Implementing an example Plugin